metrlith/CandyCrushLevelEditor/README.md

 - **[Python](https://www.python.org/)**: Powers the backend for saving and loading levels.

 ## Getting Started
 Candy Crush Level Editor relies on Adobe Flash Player, which was discontinued in December 2020.
 However, you can still download it from archived sources.

-Follow these steps to set up the project locally:
+Unlike it's said in [this](#candy-crush-level-editor) section, both the Editor and the Web Player relies on themselves to work together.
+So you will need to **fork both repositories** to make it work.
+Both work with GitHub Deployment, so you can host them on GitHub Pages.

 ### Prerequisites
 To run the Candy Crush Level Editor, you will need to manually download and set up the following: